buncram/cram-soc/deps/bio/README.md

 GPIOs are wired to the cores as follows:

 - All cores can read R21 at any time to get the state of a pin.
-A per-core host register configures if R21 updates only at the rising edge of every quantum, or if the values are directly piped in from the I/O pin at `aclk` rate.
 R21 is not masked by R26.

-For the following registers, the result only reflects to the GPIO bank on the rising edge of every quantum.
-Only the last update to a given register will have any effect.
-This also allows a core to both set and clear bits on a GPIO simultaneously on a given quantum, even though the instructions are executed separately.

 - Writes to R21 will be masked by R26 and "clobber" all unmasked values on the GPIO block
 - Bits set on a write to R22 will set the corresponding GPIO pin
 - Bits cleared on a write to R23 will clear the corresponding GPIO pin